jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 \color{Black}

+## \color{ForestGreen} Asynchronous Progress Guarantees

+\color{ForestGreen}

+Our proposal describes a mechanism by which executors advertise the progress guarantees they make about groups of agents via a nested typedef `execution_category`.
+These guarantees describe an execution agent's progress with respect to the other agents within the same group as that agent.
+However, our proposal does not currently describe the progress relationship between a thread which launches an asynchronous executor operation and the group of agents created by that operation.
+It may be similarly useful to use the type system to describe this relationship as well.

+\color{ForestGreen}

 # Appendix: Design Notes

 In this appendix, we provide additional insight into the rationale of various aspects of the design of our executor programming model.